 Unfortunately, there’s no one answer.
 And the range of costs is ludicrous – you can buy articles from content farms and other services for as little as $5 per article.
 But guess what?
 They are not quality content.
 And you can pay well into the thousands of dollars for an article – it will likely be better than the $5 article, but still, you’re likely paying too much.
 For what we’ll call “legitimate” content marketing, you can spend anywhere from $2000 per month to $50,000 a month.
 That’s a huge range.
 Let’s try to narrow it down for you.

 Before we do that, though, here’s a quick overview of how content creators typically charge.

 Traditionally, freelance writers have charged by the word – a dollar a word, two dollars a word, 15 cents a word.
 Again, it’s a wide range.

-Other agencies and content providers will charge by the hour – rates can range from a little more than minimum wage to $250 an hour if you’re paying your PR firm to churn out content.
+Other agencies and content providers will charge by the hour – rates can range from a little more than minimum wage to $250 an hour if you’re paying your PR firm for content creation.

 As for billing by the word, anyone who knows writing will tell you that less is more, that the goal should always be fewer words.
 Ya know, Hemingway.
 So as the client, why would you incentivize your content provider to write longer – in essence, to deliver a lesser product?
 I mean, who among us is dying to read articles jam-packed with extra words?
 There’s a lot of content out there, and the pendulum is swinging towards quality – hard to define, but your customers know it when they see it – it’s content that helps them in some way.